 - Sports Coach UK provides factsheets and resources for different impairments including: learning, hearing, physical (wheelchair and amputee) and visual.

-The Tennis Foundation’s Coach Grant Scheme provides grants up to a maximum of £200 for people with a disability who would like to gain a coaching qualification in tennis.
-To apply for a grant please complete the Coach Grant Scheme Application Form (for an accessible version of this document please click here) and return it to firstname.lastname@example.org.
+The LTA’s Coach Grant Scheme provides grants up to a maximum of £200 for people with a disability who would like to gain a coaching qualification in tennis.
+Applications for the next round of grants are now open – applications are below.
+For more details email disabilitytennis@LTA.org.uk.